mattmaynes2/aria/reports/final/3-Technical/5-Design/05-databaseInterface.md

 start: is the index to start at 0 is the most recent message

 count: number of records to return
+ignore: A list of device UUID strings that should be ignored when getting events

 ###### Response {-}